Doctor of Education (Ed.D.)

 - Personal, program, system, and community interconnectivity

 - Embracing community inclusion and diversity

 - Ongoing professional development and life-long learning

-The cohort model allows students to move through the critical thinking/research component of the program as a group and, as such, to work supportively and collaboratively on developing, implementing, and writing their qualifying papers and dissertations.
+The cohort model allows students to move through the critical thinking/research component of the program as a group and, as such, to work supportively, reflectively, and collaboratively on developing, implementing, and writing their qualifying papers and dissertations.

-Students’ progress and timelines will vary during the dissertation proposal, implementation, and writing process.
-Contributing factors include the subject of the dissertation, the meeting of established timelines, issues of participants and implementation, data analysis, and writing skills.
+Students’ progress and timelines vary during the dissertation proposal, implementation, and writing process.
+Contributing factors include the subject of the dissertation, the meeting of established timelines, issues of participant recruitment, implementation schedule, data analysis, and writing skills.

 Structure of the Program

-A minimum of 60 credit hours post-master’s degree, including 18 credits of research courses are required for the doctoral degree.
+A minimum of 55 credit hours post-master’s degree which includes 19 credit hours of research-related courses are required for the doctoral degree.
 Instruction in each course is conducted in a partially online format.

-Coursework is organized around a series of courses including: essential background courses, research methods, and content area information.
+Coursework is organized around a series of courses, including essential background courses, research design and methods, and content area information.
 Each semester’s courses integrate these three curricular areas so that students have continuous exposure to and practice in critical thinking and research methods as they gain content area knowledge.

-The focus of all coursework is to teach students how to think critically and systematically about special education at both the micro-level (i.e., the impact of various programs or interventions on students and classrooms) and the macro-level (i.e., school- or district-wide impact).
-The program stresses the cultural, social, political ramifications of special education categorization, curriculum, instruction, as well as models and methods of initiating change in schools, districts and regions.
+The focus of all coursework is to teach students how to think critically and systematically about educational leadership at both the micro-level (i.e., the impact of various programs or interventions on students and classrooms) and the macro-level (i.e., school- or district-wide impact).
+The program stresses the cultural, social, and political ramifications of school leadership decision making, as well as research-based models and methods of initiating change in schools, districts and regions.
 From the first day of the program, students utilize real-life cases and analyze relevant materials as they examine research-to-practice models of successful and effective school leadership behaviors and initiatives evident in excellent schools, districts and regions.